Email: erin@jumpslide.com

 Erin

-Erin currently lives in New Orleans, where she continues her groundbreaking work as a consultant specializing in cultural and narrative strategies, including creative and content strategy, learning and evaluation, and professional coaching.
-She is frequently invited to give talks and lectures on the intersections of art, culture and change.
-She also runs a residency for artists and activists creating change.
+In 2026, Erin is launching Freedom Needs a Soundtrack, a campaign and audio storytelling project that celebrates the 30th anniversary of the Tibetan Freedom Concerts and the power of culture to spark collective action.
+She also continues her work as a consultant specializing in cultural and narrative strategies, including creative and content strategy, learning and evaluation, and professional coaching.
+She is frequently invited to give talks and lectures on the intersections of art, culture, and change.

 Big projects I’ve led: